Sea Ice

 Thickness (cm) = 1.33 * FDD (°C)0.58

 The ice thickness increases at a rate roughly proportional to the square root of the cumulative FDD.
-Formulas such as this are empirical, meaning they are calculated only with observed data, so they really are simplifications of the ice growth processes.
+Formulas such as this are empirical, meaning they were derived only from observed data, so they really are simplifications of the ice growth processes.
 The formulas assume that the ice growth occurs in calm water and is reasonably consistent, and they do not take into account sea ice motion, snow cover, and other surface conditions.

 Snow cover is one factor that dramatically alters the actual sea ice thickness calculated from the above formula.
 Snow is an effective insulator, slowing the transfer of heat from the ocean, through the ice, and to the atmosphere.
 Snow essentially slows the growth of ice.